 Awakening creativity among 8 to 11 year olds.
 The NatureSmart School's first program was conducted in November - December 2017 at the Tollygunge Club.

 ASED assists schools to establish and run nature clubs.
 Students with an interest in nature are honed to become amateur naturalists.

-ASED, along with the University of Kentucky is conducted a year-long project with 10 schools in Eastern India called "Exploring Water Quality in India and Kentucky," funded by the US Consulate, Kolkata.
-Have a look at the project website here. and check out the news coverage of the same.
+ASED, along with the University of Kentucky conducted a year-long project with 10 schools in Eastern India called "Exploring Water Quality in India and Kentucky," funded by the US Consulate, Kolkata.
+Have a look at the project website here. and news coverage

 Green Rhinos project in Odhisa, India receives recognition on International Youth Day on 12th August 2017.